A one-stop source about accessory dwelling units, multigenerational homes, laneway houses, ADUs, granny flats, in-law units…

 In order to visit the ADUs, you will need ADU tour booklets and wristbands.
 Volunteers will be checking for wristbands at each ADU.
 You may not enter the ADUs without them.

-You can pick up your wristbands and ADU Tour booklets on the day of the tour, beginning at 9am, at 5009 NE 11th Ave, Portland, OR, 97211
+You can pick up your wristbands and ADU Tour booklets on the day of the tour, Saturday, September 7th, beginning at 9am, at 5300 NE 16th Ave, Portland, OR, 97211, ADU #2.

 When picking up them up, you do not need to print out a physical copy of your ticket.
-You’ll just need to bring a photo ID.
 You can pick up booklets and wristbands for others as well– just have the other registrants forward their confirmation email to you.

 Tour Logistics